Fort de Barchon: Fortified Position of Liège

 Barchon's armament was upgraded in the 1930s to become part of the Fortified Position of Liège II, which was planned to deter a German incursion over the nearby border.
-The 21 cm turrets were replaced with longer-range 15 cm turrets, the 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105mm guns.
-Twin twin 120mm mortars were added.
+The 21 cm turrets were replaced with longer-range 15 cm turrets, the 15 cm turret was replaced by a turret with machine guns and grenade launchers, and the 12 cm turrets were replaced with turrets containing twin 105 mm guns.
+Twin twin 120 mm mortars were added.
 These new weapons were German in origin.
-Five 75mm turrets were added as well as an anti-aircraft battery of machine guns.
+Five 75 mm turrets were added as well as an anti-aircraft battery of machine guns.
 Protection was substantially increased.
 This was accompanied by improvements to ventilation, protection, sanitary facilities, communications and electrical power.
 A fortified air intake tower was provided to improve ventilation.
 New barracks were built at this time for peacetime accommodation.
 The fort also featured a pigeon loft for carrier pigeons.
 The fort was defended by 221 soldiers, 53 non-commissioned officers and 11 officers, under the command of Captain-Commandant Pourbaix.

 Second World War

 Barchon opened fire on the morning of 10 May in support of Fort Eben-Emael with 15 cm guns.
 The anti-aircraft battery shot down a German aircraft.
 Belgian Army field forces withdrew on 11 May, leaving the Liège forts to fight alone.
 Barchon continued to support Eben-Emael and Aubin-Neufchâteau.
 On the 12th the fort was directly attacked by German infantry.
 The next day Barchon was heavily bombarded by artillery.
-One of the 75mm guns was overcharged and exploded.
+One of the 75 mm guns was overcharged and exploded.
 Bombardment and infantry attacks continued through the 17th, when the fort was attacked by air.
-Heavily damaged, the fort fought into the 18th, when the 105mm turret was knocked out.
+Heavily damaged, the fort fought into the 18th, when the 105 mm turret was knocked out.
 The Germans requested surrender, whereupon the artillery and aerial bombardments resumed.
 The Germans mounted an infantry assault in the afternoon, supported by flamethrowers, that took the fort at 1800 hours.
 The garrison suffered four dead and twenty-two wounded.